Bombay Stock Exchange

 BSE Limited, also known as the Bombay Stock Exchange (BSE), is an Indian stock exchange based in Mumbai.
 Established in 1875, it is the oldest stock exchange in Asia, and also the tenth oldest in the world.

-It is the 6th largest stock exchange in the world by total market capitalization, exceeding $5 trillion in May 2024.
+On 3 February 2017, BSE Ltd. was listed on the National Stock Exchange (NSE).
+As of 2026, BSE ranks among the top ten largest publicly traded stock exchange operators globally by market capitalization.